ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

 ### Managing `DependencySetManager`

 This contract serves as the single point for managing the dependency set of a cluster and is expected to be managed by an admin in the same manner as other L1 OP contracts (proxiable).
 This contract assumes the role of `dependencyManager` for every `SystemConfigInterop` contract involved.
-Being In the simple dependency the case, the `DependencySetManager` only stores a mapping (or array) of chains added, e.g. given a `chainId`.
+In the case of a simple dependency, the `DependencySetManager` only stores a mapping (or array) of chains added, e.g. given a `chainId`.

 Adding a new chain can be done as follows: